morpheum-labs/safem/docs/scaled_converter.md

 **Use `BigIntToPriceKey` when**:
 - ✅ Converting from decimal format (e.g., 2000.0 with 18 decimals)
-- ✅ Converting from user input or API values
+- ✅ Converting from address input or API values
 - ✅ Input needs to be scaled by 1e8

 **Use `BigIntToPriceKeyFromSatoshi` when**: